 All capitalised terms herein, unless otherwise stated, shall be defined as in the UAE Tax Law and the Decision.

-II.
-Conditions to Exempt an Investment Fund from CT
+Conditions to Exempt an Investment Fund from Corporate Tax

 In accordance with Article 2(1) of the Decision, a Fund qualifies for an exemption from CT where:

 - the Fund’s main Business or Business Activities fall within the definition of Investment Business activities (as defined in the UAE Tax Law and the Decision), or where the main Business or Business Activities are ancillary or incidental to the Investment Business activities of the Fund;